PTDonnelly/ground_based/README.md

 7. Calibrate result of Step 4 to result of Step 6

+8. Perform calibration with these calculated parameters

-8. Store all meridional cmap profiles and calibration parameters (individual and spectral)
+9. Store all meridional cmap profiles and calibration parameters (individual and spectral)

 These calibrated profiles (and associated calibration coefficients) can then be used to: